Disclaimer – This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 Ps – See how specific each goal is.
 This increases your chances of actually following up on them.

-- Take a marker, and write down your heading at the top.
+- Take a marker and your bullet journal, and write down your heading at the top.

 - Choose a template for this page.
 I prefer to simply divide the page into 4 categories.
 To keep things simple, you can also use a list template.